beroset/autoproject/README.md

 Other software packages (e.g. some parts of Boost) do not currently have built-in rules.

 Note also, that `CMake` will automatically use the environment variables `CFLAGS` and `CXXFLAGS`.
 My setup, which works well for many programs including this one includes `CXXFLAGS="-Wall -Wextra -pedantic"`.
-By default, this program generates CMake files that specify C++17.
-The important part here is that this particular program should be compiled with C++14 compatibility.
-I have not yet tried this code on platforms other than Linux.
+By default, this program generates CMake files that specify C++14 for platforms that recognize the standard compliance level (e.g. `gcc` and `clang` but not `MSVC`).

+So far, this program has been tested and run successfully on Linux and Windows.

 ## How to build
+### Linux
 On most Linux machines with CMake installed, building will look something like this:

     mkdir build